Farewell to a great experience

 I stepped out of my comfort zone and gave the magazine my all.
 Seeing the final product with my name as the sole writer sent me down a waterslide of euphoria.

-Learning about new initiatives and dedicated community members in Airdrie and Rocky View County also filled with me with similar inspiration.
+Learning about new initiatives and dedicated community members in Airdrie and Rocky View County also filled me with similar inspiration.

 All of these factors reinforce the fact I couldnít have picked a better publication to complete my internship.